WordPerfect for DOS Updated | Site Map | Search | Troubleshooting Guide | Feedback | Voluntary Contributions

 The problem: How to open Microsoft Word files in WordPerfect

 WordPerfect for DOS cannot directly open files created in any recent version of Microsoft Word.
 WPDOS 5.1 entirely lacks conversion filters suitable for Word documents.
-WPDOS 6.x includes filters that can open documents created in older versions of Word (through Word for Windows 6.0), but not in more recent versions of Word.
+WPDOS 6.x includes filters that can open documents created by older versions of Word (through Word for Windows 6.0), but not files created by more-recent versions of Word.
 This page describes methods of converting Word documents into files that WordPerfect for DOS can read.

 Documents created in one word processor can be used in other word processors, but the conversion is often imperfect.
 WordPerfect documents are based on an entirely different organizing principle from that used to organize Word files, and no attempt to use WordPerfect as an editor for files created in Microsoft Word can be completely successful.
 Word files opened in WP will inevitably show large or small differences in fonts, layout, and many other features.
 You cannot expect perfect results, but this page offers ways to reduce the difficulty of transferring files from Word to WordPerfect.